Our Farm Fresh Eggs

 FYI: The egg yolks are yellow in the winter due to the loss of available fresh grass to munch on.
 No worries.
 The chickens are still happy in their coop and have plenty of hay to slurp up all they like.

 To grow as much of our own feed as possible.
 We already grow non GMO corn and are working on substituting soy bean for peas.
 This would help offset the ever increasing cost of grain.
 This would allow us to lower our production costs, allowing us to keep our egg prices to a minimum.
-This year (2014) we will increase our numbers to 80 laying hens.
-Our goal is to have them out in a movable coop.
-This will allow the hens to range further into the pasture, thus spreading out the manure, and yet allowing them protection from predators.
+We are working on having two seperate flocks of layers.
+One for eggs, and the other older chickens to stay with the rooster and produce the next flock ;) Purchasing new layers every year is quite expensive.